 Mexico is high desert.
 This means it is very, very dry.
 This

 also means it is dusty.
 In the Spring the "Dust Devils" can knock

 impossible, and spook your horse.

-why I was there for three months.
+That’s why I was there for three months.
 I was going to work with

 Harry Belafonte in "Buck and the Preacher."
 I'd eat sand any

 day for that opportunity!
-It was Sidney's debut as a director and he
+It was Sidney's debut as a director and

-bundle of angry nerves.
+a stupid bundle of angry nerves.
 One of Jeff Foxworthy's definitions

 describes the role I played.
-"If you whistle through your tooth when you talk,
+"If you whistle through your tooth when

-back to the plantations.
-Having been declared FREE, their goal was
+to turn back to the plantations.
+Having been declared FREE, their

-“Wagon Train.”
+television series “Wagon Train.”
 You would expect me to be a handy

 horseman.
 You would be wrong.
 Even with all those hours on

 a horse, people could still read a newspaper between my butt and the saddle.

 all over the place.